0cjs/hilbert-ps-proofchecker/doc/explainer.md

 conventions explicit.
 However, reading through the Git log from the start forward should present a readable story about what's been done and why.

-This is probably considerably more detailed than expected, but since our only communication right now is via e-mail and rare videoconferences, I felt it wise to err on the safe side.
-(I would not normally document anything to this degree, unless there was a particular need for it.)
+Note that the following is considerably more detailed than I would normally write for in-repo documentation when I'm working with a team where I have other channels of communication as well.

 ### Top-level Files